gmkseta/ddns-ui/README.md

 - **🔒 Secure**: JWT-based authentication with configurable credentials

 ## 🚀 Quick Start

+### Prerequisites
+- A domain name (registered anywhere)
+- Domain's DNS managed by Cloudflare (free)
+- A Cloudflare API token
+- Docker installed on your system

 > ⚠️ **Security Note**: Default credentials are provided for initial setup only.
 You MUST change them in production!